 - Cut back on protein and increase carbs.

-- Make sure your dog’s getting plenty of fiber — little bits of carrot, apple or pumpkin are great additions to food.
+- Make sure your overweight dog gets plenty of fiber — little bits of carrot, apple or pumpkin are great additions to food.

 - Ensure your pooch always has a full water bowl and stays hydrated — you can even devise games that encourage them to drink more water.